 Capitulating down a black diamond is hard to do with a camera in hand.
 Gopro has got you covered.
 GoPro is the best camera I have found to capture action shots.

 These cameras are practically indestructible.
 I have strapped by Gopro to my chest while cliff jumping, mountain, biking, and water skiing.
 Many Gopros are completely waterproof and can capture images from up to ten feet underwater.

 GoPro sells many accessories that allow the camera to be strapped to your chest, head, arm, or stuck to the surface.
 Even though GoPro has the capacity to capture some pretty unique shots that the quality of the footage is excellent.

 Point & Shoot

-Okay, lets face it point and shoot cameras are not hot on the market these days.
-However, I wouldn’t it out just yet.
 Point and shoots are inexpensive and easy to use.
 A lot of them take some pretty good photos, and best of all they are so light and small to carry.
-A big part about travel is that having to pack light.
+A big part of travel is having to pack light.
 When I don’t have room for my big DSLR I will take along my point and shoot.
-Also you can get a point and shoot camera for less than $100.
+Also, you can get a point and shoot camera for less than $100.

 Canon Rebel T5 & 6

-This camera has my heart.
-It was the very first DSLR camera I bought.
-I think it is a great starter camera.
-It is pretty light weight.
-The base of the camera is smaller than other Cannon cameras.
+The camera is lightweight, only weighing a few pounds.
+The base of the camera is smaller than other Canon cameras.
 This camera is very reasonably priced for the kind of camera it is.
 It is around $500, which in terms of DSLRs that is pocket change.